 “It’s definitely such a valuable resource to us, so we do everything we can to keep it,” said Camp Winnebago Assistant Program Director Jessica Dobson…..(two kids) don’t know what the other kid is going through…there’s the added security of “I don’t need to worry about my friends making fun of me for not having food.”

-“It was rough.
-Even though I work with people in poverty every day, this made it even clearer how much more complicated the road blocks can be – and more and more often out of the people’s control…” Michelle Lindstedt, Community Action Staff
+“It was eye opening… Even though I work with people in poverty every day, this made it even clearer how much more complicated the road blocks can be – and more and more often out of the people’s control…” Michelle Lindstedt, Community Action Staff

-Community Action helped initiate a coordinated response to residents involved in the Jackson Street Apartment Fire Belvidere fire.
+Community Action helped coordinate a response to the needs of the residents involved in the Jackson Street Apartment Fire Belvidere fire.

-“Cling to people who want to see you make it and who really believe in you ” – Tony Frazier, a formerly homeless youth who found assistance through Community Action.
+“Cling to the people who want to see you make it and who really believe in you ” – Tony Frazier, a formerly homeless youth who found assistance through Community Action.